billbuchanan/csn09112/week02_ids/lab/README.md

 ```

 ### Windows host setup
-On the Windows server modify the static address on the interface with:
+On the Windows server, modify the static address on the interface with:

 ```
 IP: 10.10.y.7
 Subnet mask: 255.255.255.0
 Gateway: 10.10.y.254
-DNS: 10.221.3.254
+DNS: 146.176.1.5
 ```

 ### Firewall  setup